Yolanda Adams: Morning radio show and book release

-After the release of What a Wonderful Time, Adams embarked on the radio career with The Yolanda Adams Morning Show which was aired in over 26 radio markets within two years.
-Her radio show featured Marcus D. Wiley as Bishop Secular.
-The syndicated show aired for ten years before ending in 2016.
-It relaunched in September 2019 from Texas Southern University's KTSU-FM 90.9.
+After the release of What a Wonderful Time, Adams embarked on the radio career with The Yolanda Adams Morning Show.

 On December 25, 2009, Adams performed on BET's The Mo'Nique Show, where she sang "Already Alright", from her 1999 Mountain High...Valley Low album.
-Mo'Nique stated that the song is one of her favorites.

 In 2010, Adams released her book "Points of Power", based on one of the segments of her radio show Points of Power.

 Adams appeared on the 2011 BET Honors to sing her signature song "The Battle Is the Lord's" in honor of Cicely Tyson.
 Later, Adams appeared at the 53rd Grammy Awards, taking part in a tribute to Aretha Franklin along with Jennifer Hudson, Christina Aguilera, Florence Welch from Florence and the Machine, and Martina McBride.
 Adams performed "Spirit in the Dark" – Franklin's classic from 1970.
 On several occasions, Franklin stated that she "especially loved" Adams' performance.
-On May 29, 2011, Adams sang at the prestigious National Memorial Day Concert in Washington, DC, to honor the U.S. soldiers.
+She performed at 2011 BET tribute to Cicely Tyson.

 Becoming

 Adams' eleventh studio album, Becoming, was released on May 3, 2011, produced by Steve Bracey.
 The new single, "Be Still", by Donald "Drathoven" Atkins, Jr., debuted on Tuesday, April 19 on The Yolanda Adams Morning Show.
 Becoming was released by Walmart as an exclusive deal.
-At The BET Awards 2012, Adams' won the award for Best Gospel Artist for the 4th time in her career having won the most since the first BET Awards in 2001.
+At The BET Awards 2012, Adams' won the award for Best Gospel Artist for the fourth time.

-Twelfth studio album: 2013–
+Sunny Days–

-On an April 2013 episode of BET's Lift Every Voice, Adams announced that she was working on her twelfth studio album.
-The album title and release date has yet to be announced, but she announced songwriting and producing credits from the likes of super gospel producers Donald Lawrence, Israel Houghton & Kirk Franklin.
-She also mentioned a song and studio session with Grammy, Billboard & ASCAP award-winning global hit songwriter Diane Warren (Whitney Houston, Patti Labelle, Tina Turner, Elton John).
+On an April 2013 episode of BET's Lift Every Voice, Adams announced that she was working on her twelfth album.
+She announced songwriting and producing credits from the likes of gospel producers Donald Lawrence, Israel Houghton and Kirk Franklin.
+No album was released until 2024: Sunny Days.
+Its lead single, "Church Doors", was nominated for the Grammy Award for Best Gospel Performance/Song.